 Centreville is a very small town located in the state of Mississippi.
 With a population of 1,560 people and two constituent neighborhoods, Centreville is the 137th largest community in Mississippi.

-Centreville is a blue-collar town, with 39.07% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Centreville is a town of construction workers and builders, service providers, and professionals.
-There are especially a lot of people living in Centreville who work in teaching (12.31%), law enforcement and fire fighting (7.22%), and office and administrative support (6.79%).
+When you are in Centreville, you'll notice that it is more blue-collar than most other communities in America.
+38.49% of Centreville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Centreville is a town of service providers, construction workers and builders, and professionals.
+There are especially a lot of people living in Centreville who work in law enforcement and fire fighting (13.24%), sales jobs (10.39%), and management occupations (6.52%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Centreville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Centreville has few renters and college students.
 But the biggest reason it is quieter in Centreville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Centreville may be for you.

-The per capita income in Centreville in 2010 was $12,974, which is low income relative to Mississippi and the nation.
-This equates to an annual income of $51,896 for a family of four.
-Centreville also has one of the higher rates of people living in poverty in the nation, with 49.40% of its population below the federal poverty line.
+The per capita income in Centreville in 2010 was $14,077, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
+This equates to an annual income of $56,308 for a family of four.
+Centreville also has one of the higher rates of people living in poverty in the nation, with 51.04% of its population below the federal poverty line.

 The most common language spoken in Centreville is English.
 Other important languages spoken here include French and German.